Kystpilegrimsleia

 How is the level of accommodation?

 The level of accommodation varies from simple self-catering cottages, to pilgrim hostels or hotels.
+You can see accommodations in the trip planner, where they are marked with a bed symbol.

 Do I need to book accommodation in advance?